 It can detect errors such as grammar, punctuation, sentence structure, contextual spelling, and writing style.

 Grammarly is free.
 You can upgrade to a premium plan that supplies language enhancement hints to increase your writing knowledge and skills.
 The premium version also includes a plagiarism checker software tool that’s pretty awesome as well.

 To get started, just download the software extension and install it in your web browser in a few seconds.

 Dramatica is the writer’s tool that can tell you things about your story you didn’t tell it.
-This tool helps solidifies character interactions, plug plot holes and helps complete your story in a way that it will resonate with your audience.
+This tool helps solidify character interactions, plug plot holes, and complete your story in a way that will resonate with your audience.

 - The Best Mobile Apps for Writers